Groups and user roles

 A Restricted Group will be visible in the ‘All Groups’ section of our site (such as one that would be listed in a phone book), however, Members must apply to become a Member of the Group.

 NOTE: Guests of our site will initially see what is referred to as a Group landing page, containing public group information and a link to request to join the Group.

 Group Facilitator(s) of Restricted Groups are responsible for deciding whether membership requests are appropriate.
-The Police ICT Company also offers support in facilitating Restricted Groups where required.
+The Police Digital Service company also offers support in facilitating Restricted Groups where required.

 Private Groups have a higher level of privacy than Restricted Groups – Members of the Knowledge Hub will not even know a Private Group exists unless they are invited to join by its Group Facilitator(s).